Water tank

-A water tank is a container for storing water, for many applications, drinking water, irrigation, fire suppression, farming, both for plants and livestock, chemical manufacturing, food preparation as well as many other uses.
+A water tank is a container used for storing water for many applications, including drinking water supply, irrigation, fire suppression, farming (for both plants and livestock), chemical manufacturing and food preparation.
 Water tank parameters include the general design of the tank, and choice of construction materials, linings.
 Various materials are used for making a water tank: plastics (polyethylene, polypropylene), fiberglass, concrete, stone, steel (welded or bolted, carbon, or stainless).
 Earthen pots, such as matki used in South Asia, can also be used for water storage.
 Water tanks are an efficient way to help developing countries to store clean water.